Apprenticeship in Alberta

 You must be employed to become an apprentice.
 Thousands of employers hire and train apprentices.
 Find the one that's right for you.

 Once you have an employer, apply online at MyTradeSecrets, and attach required documentation (certificates, transcripts, etc.).

 The apprenticeship application and contract is a legal agreement between you and your employer.
 It outlines the responsibilities for both of you during your apprenticeship program:

-As an apprentice, you accumulate hours on the job and advance through technical training until you have mastered your trade.
+As an apprentice, you accumulate on-the-job work experience hours and advance through technical training until you have mastered your trade.
 When you have completed apprenticeship training requirements, you become an Alberta-certified journeyperson.

 You may be able to write an Interprovincial Standards Program exam to earn a Red Seal on your journeyperson certificate.
-This credential is recognized in other Canadian provinces and territories where your trade is designated, without further examinations.
+This credential is recognized in other Canadian provinces and territories where your trade is designated.